OWASP/DevGuide/03-Build/0x09-DataProtection.md

 ### Clear memory as soon as you're done with it

-One of the most common modern attack tecniques is to inject malware into an application, and scrape the application's memory for sensitive data.
+One of the most common modern attack techniques is to inject malware into an application, and scrape the application's memory for sensitive data.
 With a large virtual memory space, this can include the memory allocator's work pages, which are often not zeroed out.
 This means that if you create a sensitive string in memory, such as a password or a certificate, or a special value such as account roles or balances, an attacker can scrape your memory and obtain these values.

 For more information, please see TBA below.